It’s always good to hatch a plan and decide what to do when the weather warms up. As Britain’s second city, Birmingham has

 This stage adaptation at Birmingham Rep is based on the much-loved novel by Khaled Hosseini, A Thousand Splendid Suns is set in Afghanistan in the early nineties.
 We follow the fortunes of orphaned Laila who is taken by her neighbour as his second wife.
 As the Taliban take over, life becomes a desperate struggle and the two wives become allies.

 On all year, but recommended for you this spring if you are less than hardy!
-Digbeth Dining Club is open every Thursday, Friday and Saturday and is the pearl of Brum’s thriving alternative food scene.
+Digbeth Dining Club is open every Thursday, Friday and Saturday and is the gem of Brum’s thriving alternative food scene.

 Flatpack has been described as “the UK’s most creatively curated film festival” (the Independent), “magnificently eclectic” (Time Out) and “joyously inventive” (the Guardian).
 We don’t think we can beat that!
 Back this year over May Bank Holiday weekend.